-PDS progress, findings and benefits should be communicated to the core and observer producers and to the broader producer and industry audience.
+The communication and extension activities are designed to maintain engagement in the project with the core and observer producers, as well as extend the project progress, outcomes and outputs to the broader producer and industry audience.

-Please provide details in relation to proposed communication & extension activities which could include farm visits, property field days, workshops, webinars / seminars, forums, visiting speakers, case studies, producer case studies / guidelines or videos etc.
+Please provide details in relation to proposed communication & extension activities which could include farm visits, property field days, workshops, webinars/seminars, forums, visiting speakers, case studies, producer case studies, guidelines/project summaries, in-depth articles or videos etc.